fommil/fpmortals/manuscript/wip.md

 meaning that we have a value, and an instance of a typeclass for that value, without knowing anything about the value.

-Finally, all the methods have implicit evidence of the form `NameF ƒ A ↦ TC`, allowing the `iotaz` library to be able to perform `.zip`, `.traverse`, and other operations on `Prod` and `Cop`.
+In addition, all the methods on the `Deriving` API have implicit evidence of the form `NameF ƒ A ↦ TC`, allowing the `iotaz` library to be able to perform `.zip`, `.traverse`, and other operations on `Prod` and `Cop`.
 We can ignore these parameters, as we don't use them directly.

 #### `Equal`